MetaMask/nft-tickets-workshop/README.md

 With the Context created we will now add the required code to each of the components that make up the Minting process of our application.

+### Review Existing Components `src/components/*`

+1. We will start by reviewing the components in the `atoms` directory, these are components that are used in our molecules component directory.

+- `Button.js` and `Link.js`

+These are components that represent the `<button></button>` and `<a></a>` tags in our molecule components used to install MetaMask and connect to MetaMask and connect to the correct chain/network.

+In a larger more scaled application, these components might be used in more than just a few molecule components.

+2. Next, we will review the components in the `molecules` directory, these are components that are used in throughout `templates` or `views`.
+In other words components that represent pages or subcomponents of pages that are represented by routes or template-like components.
+These components are typically not re-used in our applications.

+3. Finally, we have our `templates`, these are components that although can be reused, are typically composed of `atoms` and `molecules` as well are typically referenced inside of `views` wwhich are components that represent certain areas of a website that contain routes and sub-routes like `Tickets`, `TicketDetails` or are components that span multiple routes like `TicketsOwned`.

+You don't have to organize your components in this specific directory structure, but for this Dapp, it just made sense to have a single View, we call it `Home.js` just for lack of a better name.

+This component could have also been named `Frame` or something else, but it contains (the frame of our application) structured layout and a place where routes can load (Tickets and TicketDetails).

 ### Update Root Component `index.js`

 1. Import Context into our Root Component